-Through 2023 the city will work with the regional STORM group and plans to participate in the "Adopt a Drain" program to affect behavior change of residents in the prevention of illicit discharges into the MS4 by utilizing social marketing practices and methods.
+Through 2024 the city will work with the regional STORM group and plans to participate in the "Adopt a Drain" program to affect behavior change of residents in the prevention of illicit discharges into the MS4 by utilizing social marketing practices and methods.

 Clyde Hill's 2021 Behavior Change campaign involved proper disposal of pet waste with the intent of preventing waste from entering the MS4.
-Generally, the city used online surveys to gauge public perceptions at the beginning and end of the campaign, while also measuring (by weight)

-the use of dog-waste disposal bags at various locations in the city during the campaign period.
+Generally, the city used online surveys to gauge public perceptions at the beginning and end of the campaign, while also measuring the use of dog-waste disposal bags at various locations in the city during the campaign period.
 The study found that many pet owners were already properly disposing of their pet's waste and identified higher traffic areas that could benefit from additional receptacles.
 The campaign provided good information and lessons-learned, but staff found that opportunities for follow on phases of the program were difficult to define & develop.
+This program continues to be supported by the city through maintenance of the waste stations, informational signage, social media, and handouts provided to residents at the annual celebration event.